New York Strattice Attorneys

 STRATTICE™ Hernia Mesh Lawsuits

-The mesh and the tissue surrounding it are supposed to grow together, strengthening and reinforcing the area that was torn.
+The mesh and the surrounding tissue are supposed to grow together, strengthening and reinforcing the area that was torn.
 The process is supposed to be much more effective than the synthetic versions.
 The patch is designed to chemically link the proteins in the tissue together.
-In some cases cross-linking has been linked to a risk of foreign body response, according to allegations raised in complaints brought by individuals who have experienced painful and debilitating complications after the surgical mesh was used during a hernia repair.

-Problems with the Synthetic Meshes in STRATTICE™
+Problems with the Biologic Meshes in STRATTICE™

 Some Strattice hernia mesh complications that have been reported are: